 A range of innovative learning space and furniture.

-The role of teachers is evolving to support more student-centric approaches to better prepare learners for the future workforce, and new approaches to classroom design are supporting this shift. – (NMC/CoSN Horizon Report 2017 K-12 Edition)
+The role of teachers is evolving to better prepare learners for the future workforce, and new approaches to classroom design are supporting this shift to student-centric learning.
+(NMC/CoSN Horizon Report 2017 K-12 Edition)

 For more information, visit NMC/CoSN Horizon Report 2017 K-12 Edition